thegooddocsproject/request-for-comment/rfc002-procope-blog.md

 - Adjusted video launch timeline by a few months, to give the blog content workflow time to solidify and get established in the wider community.
 - Added reference to external housings' terms of service.
 - Added open questions section for anything non-blocking but potentially worth addressing.
 These don't need to be discussed within this RFC process.

+Revised on 6/30 to incorporate:

+- Moving away from Medium.com to a locally hosted Hugo blog
+- Shifting the license dependency to the general site's licenses page
+- Decreasing the ambitious cadence of blog posts
+- Not committing to a start date on videos, to test the blog process first
+- Other minor tweaks

 ## Voting